 - Robust: Content must be robust enough that it can be interpreted by a wide variety of user agents, including assistive technologies.

-WCAG version 2.2 will be released in summer 2021 and includes additional support for people with:
+WCAG version 2.2 includes additional support for people with:

 - cognitive and learning disabilities

 WCAG 2.2 adds eight guidelines to the existing list of 50 in WCAG 2.1: